Jventoo/Portfolio/content/featured/HorizonsTC/index.md

 showInProjects: true
 ---

-The Trailblazer Crisis is a WIP scifi adventure game where the player takes to space on an expedition to find Humanity a new home.
+Trailblazer Crisis is an unfinished scifi adventure game where the player takes to space on an expedition to find Humanity a new home.

 The game features:
 Carefully scripted narrative influenced by passive & active player choice, weighty weapon handling, advanced locomotion (mantling & foot/hand IK), NPCs that react to the player’s combat and narrative choices in real time, and incredible accessibility and control options.